go-gitea/gitea/docs/content/doc/usage/packages/go.en-us.md

 If you are using 2FA or OAuth use a [personal access token]({{< relref "doc/development/api-usage.en-us.md#authentication" >}}) instead of the password.

-The server reponds with the following HTTP Status codes.
+The server responds with the following HTTP Status codes.

 | HTTP Status Code  | Meaning |
 | ----------------- | ------- |